 All fields are required

-As of August 24th, 2018, the United States Department of Agriculture’s Food Safety and Inspection Service (FSIS) and the Empire Kosher Poultry, Inc., issued a public health alert.
+As of August 24th, 2018, the United States Department of Agriculture’s Food Safety and Inspection Service (FSIS) and the Empire Kosher Poultry, Inc., issued a public health alert and an Empire Chicken Salmonella Recall.
 This alert was in response to high concerns of salmonella contamination of Salmonella enterica serotype I 4,,12:i: in the northeastern and mid-Atlantic United States most likely involved in raw chicken products, specifically the Empire Kosher brand.
 We saw Salmonella enterica serotype I 4,,12:i: last in 2015, when pork products were recalled.

 What is Salmonella?